 When you go to the Business data section of your Google Ads account, you'll see a table with the data associated with your account.
-Ad customizer, ad extension, location targeting and dynamic ad data can appear here.
+Ad customizer, legacy ad extension, location targeting and dynamic ad data can appear here.

-Ad customizer data
+Ad customizer data for expanded text ads

 Ad customizers are parameters that adapt your text ad to the context of a user’s search (for ads on the Search Network), or the website someone’s browsing (for ads on the Display Network).